PGA Jr. League golfers participate in some basketball competitions at the 2019 PGA Jr. League National Championship.PGA of America

 Playing multiple sports helps kids learn from being on a team, working with different coaches, and having the ability to learn how to be a “coachable player”.
 I can understand why parents would want to concentrate on one sport very early.
 For some parents, it’s hard to believe that teaching your child to skip or throw a baseball will help them with their golf swing, but the data we now have supports junior golfers playing multiple sports at least until they get to high school.

 As a parent, I realize that it’s hard to fit a lot of sports into a busy kid’s schedule and still balance friends, schoolwork, and free time.
-Plus, some parents really just want the next Tiger or Rory.
+Plus, some parents really just want the next Rory or Lexi.
 Now that we have the ability to look back and see what’s happened to the kids that got specific from an early age, we can see that there is no real advantage.
 More likely, it can be a disadvantage to your child in the long run.

 So keep these things in mind when choosing how your child will spend their formative years in athletics.
 Remember, in reality as a parent you’re looking to produce a happy, life-long golfer, not a PGA Tour Professional.